 - You should not return to playing the sport the same day as your concussion.
 This is especially true for children under the age of 19.
 There could be serious side effects, sometimes fatal, if an athlete who has had a concussion ends up playing with symptoms and then has a second concussion.
 An athlete should not return to play if they still have symptoms after hitting their head, such as headaches, dizziness, nausea, or vomiting.

-For these reasons, we created the Sports Concussion Program at Dartmouth Hitchcock Medical Center to help assess and manage athletes who have a concussion, with a focus on safe return to play.
+Our Sports Concussion Program helps assess and manage athletes who have a concussion, with a focus on safe return to play.

 Our services